in28minutes/java-cheat-sheet/README.md

 };
 ```
 #### instanceof operators checks if an object is of a particular type.
-LetÕs consider the code below.
+Let's consider the code below.
 We create a few instances of the classes declared above.
 ```
 SubClass subClass = new SubClass();
 Object subClassObj = new SubClass();